Saturday 19 November 2022

 8. High glycogen levels enhance glycogen breakdown in isolated contracting skeletal muscle (8)

-9. Muscle glycogen serves mainly as a source of metabolic fuel for your muscles.
+9. Muscle glycogen serves mainly as a source of metabolic fuel for its function.

 10. The body stores 3/4 of your total glycogen in all skeletal muscles so they have a consistent supply of energy, especially during exercise, without dramatically affecting the levels of your blood glucose.